Next update: Monday, 22 October, 2018

 South to make four spades.
 West leads the ♦9.
 What lead would defeat the contract?

 To send me your solution,

 I welcome links from other bridge related web sites.
 For example, here is this Dutch bridge portal.
 The double dummy page at Majala Bridge Indonesia includes several problems from this web site, with my permission.
 I am always pleased for my collection to reach a non-English-speaking audience.

 Double Dummy Corner was started in January 2001 for the benefit of people interested in double dummy bridge problems, in which all players are assumed to play perfectly with all hands exposed.
 Its main purposes are

 It is updated every Monday, in principle, subject to the vagaries of the webmaster's personal life.

 This web site will almost certainly expire when I do, if not earlier.
 I am therefore most grateful to Bridge Magazine (see here), for providing a more permanent repository.
 The Bridge Magazine copy does not provide for interacting with me by email, nor does it include solutions to the competition problems.

 As a matter of policy I provide solutions only to Competition Problems (usually shortly after the closing date), but you can send me a solution to any problem and I will reply (not always immediately!) telling you if you are right or, if you are not, where your solution goes wrong.
 If you are right and it is your first attempt at the problem in question, then I add your name to the list of solvers for that problem.

-Whenever you send me a solution, please be sure to include the problem number (and section name if it is from any section other than the first, my own collection).
+Whenever you send me a solution, please be sure to include the problem number (and section name if it is from any section other than the first, my own collection) and your name, to appear in the list of solvers.
 The best way, if it works for you, is to use my "click here" buttons, as shown with the two current competition problems shown above.

 My archive of previously published problems is divided into six sections: